 - 9:15 p.m. - Fireworks display

 There is ample free parking (with convenient exits) within a short walk of the fireworks viewing areas.
 Parking lots border Shady Grove Road, Gaither Road, Choke Cherry Road, and Piccard Drive by the park.
-Several road closures are planned.
-Rockville police and ample signage will guide traffic to and from the designated lots before and after the event.
+Expect road closures—Rockville police and signage will guide traffic to and from the designated lots before and after the event.

 Park Access Changes

 Portions of Stepanek Park are closed for the event with dates and times for the closures posted in June.
 Usually, the dog park will be closed from July 3 at 7 a.m. to July 5 at 9 a.m. and there will be limited access to certain parts of Stepanek Park from July 1 to July 4.
 The fireworks safety zone, which includes the football fields, tennis courts, playground, and parking lots will be closed July 3 to July 4.

 Located 17 miles from Washington, D.C, Rockville is considered a part of the Washington-Baltimore metropolitan region.
 The city is home to numerous software and biotech companies as well as several federal government institutions.
 The city also has several upscale regional shopping centers and is one of the major retail hubs in Montgomery County.

 Stepanek Park is located in King Farm, which is a planned residential community within Rockville, Maryland.

 Other Festivities on July Fourth

 If you are looking for different festivities on the day of July 4, consider a jaunt into the nation's capital for the mother of all Independence Day celebrations along Constitution Avenue on the National Mall.
 Festivities end with a spectacular display of fireworks over the Washington Monument.